kamauwashington/awscdk-apigw-sqs-integration/README.md

 ## Verifying Deployment

 Assuming everything runs smoothly during stack deployment, it is fairly easy to verify that the solution is working.
-Upon the deployment finishing, you the URI of the endpoint will be displayed in the console.
+Upon the deployment finishing, the URI of the endpoint will be displayed in the console.

 * Use postman, curl, VSCode or other tooling to POST the following JSON to that endpoint